 In some environments, there may be different Augmentative and Alternative Communication (AAC) in use.
 Every person who uses AAC is different and will have different communication needs.
 They may use different AAC systems.

 People supporting those AAC users can feel stuck.
 How can they integrate different systems of AAC into the daily routine?
 How can they swap from one system to another?
 How do we model on more than one system?
 Wouldn’t it be easier if everyone used the same AAC system?

 One size does not fit all

-When we follow these beginning steps, we may find that each AAC user we support may need a different AAC system.
-While supporting different AAC systems in the same environment may not be the easiest choice, it is definitely the best choice when AAC users have significantly different needs.
-AAC systems must meet the needs of their AAC users.
+When we follow these steps, we find that each AAC user may need a different AAC system.
+While supporting different AAC systems in the same environment may not be the easiest choice, it is definitely the best choice.
+Especially, when AAC users have different needs.
+AAC systems must meet the needs of their users.